hi-primus/optimus/README_for_devs.md

 First go to https://nodejs.org and download and install nodejs

-From the optimus repo in the terminal:
+From the Optimus repo folder, in the terminal:

 - Run `npm install`
 - Run `node inlinecss.js`